Rhoda Williams

-Rhoda Elaine Williams (July 19, 1930 – March 8, 2006) was an American actress who voiced Drizella Tremaine in Walt Disney's Cinderella.
+Rhoda Elaine Williams (July 19, 1930 – March 8, 2006) was an American actress best known as Drizella Tremaine in Cinderella.

-Early life
+Early life and education

-Williams learned to read at age three, and performing on radio came naturally to her.
+Rhoda Williams was born on July 19th, 1930, in Denver, Colorado.
+She learned to read at age three, and performing on radio came naturally to her.
 She soon had her own local weekly show on KMPC's, We Who Are Young.

 Williams graduated from Hollywood High School when she was 14, following which she earned a degree in theatre arts at the University of California.

-Early radio 1937–1957
+Early radio 1937–57

-In 1949, Williams began a five-year stint as Robert Young's oldest daughter, Betty, on NBC Radio's Father Knows Best.
+In 1949, Williams began a 5-year stint as Robert Young's oldest daughter, Betty, on Father Knows Best.

 Motion pictures

 During this period, she also appeared in movies such as National Velvet, Meet John Doe, and That Hagen Girl.

-In Walt Disney's Cinderella, she was the voice for the nasty stepsister, Drizella.
-She attended Hollywood High School and earned a B.A. degree from UCLA when she was 18.
+In Cinderella, she voiced Cinderella’s stepsister, Drizella.
+She attended Hollywood High School, earning a BA degree from UCLA at age 18.